Universities in Washington, California and New York cancel in-person classes due to coronavirus - Local News 8

 “This suspension of activities will allow us to prepare to shift to remote classes for the remainder of the week,” President Lee Bollinger said.
 “I want to emphasize that the individual who has been quarantined has not been diagnosed at this point with the virus.”

-Barnard College, the women’s liberal arts college affiliated with Columbia, similarly suspended classes on March 9 and 10 and said to expect classes to resume as online courses on March 11.
+Barnard College, the women’s liberal arts college affiliated with Columbia, similarly suspended classes Monday and Tuesday and said to expect classes to resume Thursday as online courses.

+Hofstra University, located in New York, announced that it is canceling in-person classes for a week beginning on Monday.

+“We want to emphasize that this action is a precaution taken to provide peace of mind to students, faculty, staff and families,” the university said.
+“There are currently no confirmed cases of Covid-19 associated with the university.”

 Princeton University